Canop/bacon/README.md

     cargo install --locked bacon

 Run this command too if you want to update bacon.
-Configuration has always been retro-compatible so you won't lose anything.
+Configuration has always been backward compatible so you won't lose anything.

 Some features are disabled by default.
 You may enable them with